Best Luxury Car Lease Deals for May 2026

 | EQS 450 | — | class="relative z-10",099/mo | $5,999 | Elevated vs BMW i7 equivalent |

-Mercedes residual values have softened on EVs, which explains the EQS lease premium vs BMW's electric lineup.
-The GLC 300 is the volume seller and at $699/mo represents fair current pricing.
+Mercedes EV residuals have softened, which is why the EQS leases at a premium to BMW's electric lineup.
+The GLC 300 is the volume seller, and $699/mo is fair current pricing.

 Audi

-Audi's May programs are middle-of-the-road — not as aggressive as BMW but stronger than Mercedes at upper trims.
+Audi's May programs are middle-of-the-road — not as aggressive as BMW, stronger than Mercedes at upper trims.

 | Model | Trim | Effective Monthly | Due at Signing | Notes |